 Kevin J. Kinney has been practicing labor and employment law since his graduation from Marquette University Law School.
 He currently serves as a chair of the firm’s Mergers and Acquisitions Practice Group.

 Kevin’s practice centers on all matters arising under the National Labor Relations Act, including union organizing and unfair labor practices brought by or against labor organizations, NLRB proceedings, arbitrations and labor audits.
 He regularly negotiates collective bargaining agreements that address leading issues such as retiree benefits and wage restructuring.
 His practice includes Title VII litigation and matters involving disability, discrimination, employment contracts, wage and hour issues, unemployment insurance and OSHA.
 A significant portion of his practice involves non-compete and confidentiality agreement litigation.
 Kevin has litigated lead NLRB cases dealing with product tampering, multi-employer bargaining units, temporary employees, supervisory status and a host of issues arising out of organizing activity.
-Kevin was named to the list of Top One Hundred Labor Attorneys in the United States as compiled by Labor Relations Institute, Inc., and has been selected for inclusion in the 2010 through 2020 editions of The Best Lawyers in America®, the 2015 edition of The Best Lawyers in America “Best Law Firms,” Wisconsin’s Best Lawyers in the specialty of Labor and Employment Law, and as Wisconsin’s Top Rated Lawyers.
+Kevin was named to the list of the Top 100 Labor Attorneys in the United States as compiled by Labor Relations Institute, Inc., and has been selected for inclusion in the 2010 through 2020 editions of The Best Lawyers in America®, the 2015 edition of The Best Lawyers in America “Best Law Firms,” Wisconsin’s Best Lawyers in the specialty of Labor and Employment Law, and as Wisconsin’s Top Rated Lawyers.
 He has also been selected for inclusion as a Key Individual since 2011 in Chambers USA America’s Leading Lawyers for Business and Wisconsin Super Lawyers for over ten years.